by Carolyn Thomas ♥ @HeartSisters

 But however the cardiac diagnosis bomb hits, it hurls you into strange, forbidding territory and your journey begins.

 If you’re the patient, this ‘wait and see’ period feels as if your future has been torn from your hands, and has become the property of medical professionals.
 Feelings of helplessness can overwhelm you.
 You may no longer trust your suddenly unreliable body.
-Family members also feel helpless as they stand by, waiting for information, hunched with worry.
+Family members also feel helpless as thy stand by, waiting for information, hunched with worry.
+See also: Cognitive Dread: the Painful Uncertainty of Waiting

 Thriving with heart disease involves both muscle and mind.
 But all too often, the psychological aspect of healing may be overlooked.
 There are even some cardiologists who dismiss the notion that mending the mind can help heal the heart.
 This is why you must see yourself as as your physicians’ partner – not their child.